-“The shop is entirely run by volunteers; our eldest is 94 and loves coming in for a few hours a week to chat to people.
-She’s also got the sharpest math skills among us!
-The tea room has a mixture of volunteers and paid employees.
-We offer employment and volunteer opportunities to lots of the young people in the area, helping them to get experience in the world of work or gain volunteer hours towards their Duke of Edinburgh awards, for example.
+The shop is entirely run by volunteers; the eldest is 95 and loves coming in for a few hours a week to chat to people.
+The tearoom has a mixture of volunteers and paid employees.
+This includes offering employment and volunteer opportunities to young people.

 “We would never have been able to make this a reality without the support of Charity Bank and its savers.
 In a rural area like ours, it’s so important to have a place like this for people to come and socialise.
-The shop and tea room are at the heart of our community now.”Gilly Simpson, Secretary at Holne Community Shop & Tea Room
+The shop and tearoom are at the heart of our community now.”Gilly Simpson, Secretary at Holne Community Shop & Tea Room